hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](./man/constrOptim.html)

-Minimise a function subject to linear inequality constraints using an adaptive barrier algorithm.
+Minimize a function subject to linear inequality constraints using an adaptive barrier algorithm.
 The feasible region is defined by `ui %*% theta - ci >= 0`.
 The starting value must be in the interior of the feasible region, but the minimum may be on the boundary.

 ----